-Once planning permission has been granted (consented), there will be a number of 'planning conditions' (attached to the permission) that a developer will need to discharge (this might include for example needing to provide a sample of external finishing materials).
-Some of these might be 'pre-commencement conditions' that will need to discharge before work can start onsite, whilst others will need to be discharged at certain trigger points while the site is being built.
+Once planning permission has been granted (consented), there will be a number of 'planning conditions' (attached to the permission) that a developer will need to discharge (e.g. providing a sample of external finishing materials).
+Some of these might be 'pre-commencement conditions', that will need to discharge before they can start work onsite, whilst others will need to be discharged at certain trigger points when the site is being built.
 To discharge each condition, a 'discharge of condition application' needs to be submitted to and approved by the Local Planning Authority.